 HR recommendations.
 If our HR staff make recommendations relating to compliance you agree to notify us if you choose not to follow them and by not following them you waive any EPLI coverage we may provide for any matter arising from or relating to the subject of the recommendations.
 You may request that our senior HR staff review recommendations.
 HR recommendations and advice are not legal advice or legal opinions.
 We cannot guarantee that complying with our recommendations will result in your being found compliant with laws or achieve or avoid any other particular result.

 Insurance you purchase.
-We only undertake to maintain the insurance described in our Agreement.
-You are responsible to maintain any other insurance and bonding you deem appropriate or that is required for your business.
-You agree at a minimum to maintain, and on our reasonable request provide certificates of, commercial general liability; vehicle liability (if any Covered Employee operates a vehicle in the course of employment) and professional liability (if applicable to your business), each with not less than $1 million/claim limits, and provide us certificates of insurance on our reasonable request.
+We only undertake to maintain the insurance described in our Agreement and our Agreement is not a contract of insurance.
+You are responsible to maintain any insurance and bonding you deem appropriate or that is required for your business.
+You agree at a minimum to maintain, and on our reasonable request provide certificates of, commercial general liability, vehicle liability (if any Covered Employee operates a vehicle in the course of employment), and professional liability (if applicable to your business), each with not less than $1 million/claim limits, and provide us certificates of insurance on our reasonable request.
 We suggest you name us as an additional insured on your policies so that they may mitigate indemnification obligations.
 Availability and limits of insurance will not affect obligations under our Agreement.

 When our PEO Service begins and ends